 Still try to win business

 One of the best times to take calculated risks is during a recession.
 In most cases, your competitors are hunkering down until the economy turns.
 Those companies that have a sizable cash cushion and access to outside capital may want to go on the offensive to take market share away from their competition.
-Try to win over new customers with creative marketing campaigns and competitive offers
+Try to win over new customers with creative marketing campaigns and competitive offers.

-BIDaWIZ is an online marketplace where small businesses can obtain professional tax, accounting and financial advice and services from a network of over 750 online CPAs, EAs, CFPs & Tax JDs.
+About BIDaWIZ: BIDaWIZ is an online marketplace where small businesses can obtain professional tax, accounting and financial advice and services from a network of over 750 online CPAs, EAs, CFPs & Tax JDs.
 BIDaWIZ suite of services include the ability to ask professionals.